 Since 2014 complaints are received through social network such as the official Facebook site for Consumer Protection;

-Consolidation of addressing the complaints with the relevant stakeholders has been achieved.
+Consolidation of addressing the complaints with the relevant stakeholders was achieved.
 In this regard, all the complaints which are received within the department are forwarded to the relevant authorities for their consideration;

-Thanks to the continuous meetings and communications between the relevant authorities, it was created an efficient mechanism in terms of exchanging the information related to customer complaints;
+Thanks to the continuous meetings and communications between the relevant authorities, an efficient mechanism was created in terms of exchanging the information related to customer complaints;

 In general, it is known that a significant improvement was made in terms of customers’ access to the responsible authorities for consumer protection, respectively to the solution of their problems against service and product providers.